mkurop/kmeanspp/README.md

 The CuPy version runs, for 10 000 000 training vectors and codebook size of 1000, in about 466 seconds.

 The NumPy version runs, on a single thread, for the same problem size, in about 789 seconds.

+## Documentation
+Full documentation of the functions provided in the module is available [here]: https://www.mkurop.github.io/kmeanspp